 Small businesses can set themselves apart from the competition by focusing on four aspects of trust that can serve as the cornerstones for building a solid reputation with customers and drawing their loyalty.

-My consulting company Total Trust developed this list of four qualities after surveys and interviews with Fortune 500 companies over more than 20 years of research:
+My consulting company Total Trust developed this list of four qualities through research involving surveys and interviews with representatives of Fortune 500 companies over more than 20 years:

 Related: The 4 Things Every Customer Wants